ruricolist/cmd/README.md

 ```

-Redirection with tokenized strings is usually more readable when the
+Redirection with keyword arguments is usually more readable when the arguments are computed.
-arguments are literals.
-Redirection with keyword arguments is usually
-more readable when the arguments are computed.

 Supported directions are: